Enlarged breasts in men (gynecomastia)

 Natural hormone changes

-Most people think of estrogen as an exclusively female hormone, but men also produce it — though normally in small quantities.
-However, male estrogen levels that are too high or are out of balance with testosterone levels can cause gynecomastia.
+Most people think of estrogen as an exclusively female hormone, but men also produce it — though usually in small quantities.
+Male estrogen levels that are too high or are out of balance with testosterone levels can cause gynecomastia.

 - Gynecomastia in infants.
 More than half of male infants are born with enlarged breasts due to the effects of their mother's estrogen.
 Generally, the swollen breast tissue goes away within two to three weeks after birth.